marienams/Symptom-Checker/README.md

 # Symptom-Checker
-A symptoms checker to suggest diseases based on symptoms
+A symptoms checker to suggest tests based on symptoms